coolmule0/coolmule0.github.io/Readme.md

 ## Publishing

-Run `make github`, which uses the base `pelicanconf.py` and adjusts production-ready values (such as generating feeds).
+Run `make publish` and then `make github`, which uses the base `pelicanconf.py` and adjusts production-ready values (such as generating feeds).
 This pushes the output folder to the `site` branch of the personal page.

 To see the published site files, visit the e.g. `site` git branch.